Jimmy Davis (footballer): Death

 Davis' funeral took place at Redditch Crematorium on 21 August.
 Around 500 people attended the private service, including players and representatives from both Manchester United and Watford.
 His coffin was carried in to the music of Gangsta's Paradise by Coolio; a song Davis sang for his initiation after signing for Watford.
 His sister Kate, girlfriend Melissa Coupe, and best friend Timothy Wilkes all gave readings of stories and poems.

 The accident occurred just hours before Watford were due to open their season with a match against Coventry City.
 The Watford board of directors announced later that morning that the match was postponed due to "tragic circumstances beyond their control", though they did not announce Davis' death for another few hours.

 A few days after his death, Swindon dedicated their 4–0 win over Notts County to Davis, with Davis's mother making a speech in front of the Swindon fans before the kick-off.
 Additionally, Swindon Town took part in a memorial match with his local club Redditch United; Swindon won 2–1 with Sam Parkin scoring the goals.
 Manchester United paid tribute to him during their 2003 FA Community Shield victory against Arsenal, with both teams wearing black armbands during the match.
 At the suggestion of captain Roy Keane, United also paid tribute to him after their victory in the 2004 FA Cup Final, when after the final whistle and before the presentation they changed into shirts printed with Davis's name and squad number, 36.
-Watford commemorated Davis in their next match after his death, a 1–0 win over AFC Bournemouth in the League Cup, with both teams wearing black armbands, the captains placing wreathes and the entire stadium holding a minute's silence before kick-off; at full time, Davis' friend and teammate, Danny Webber, took off his shirt to reveal a vest printed with Davis' name and Watford squad number.
+Watford commemorated Davis in their next match after his death, a 1–0 win over Bournemouth in the League Cup, with both teams wearing black armbands, the captains placing wreathes and the entire stadium holding a minute's silence before kick-off; at full time, Davis' friend and teammate, Danny Webber, took off his shirt to reveal a vest printed with Davis' name and Watford squad number.
 England's game against Croatia on 20 August was also preceded by a minute's silence in memory of Davis and former coach Ray Harford, who had died the same day as Davis.